 Everything the audience sees is real.
 Several of his stunts are incredibly daring and could go wrong at any time, putting this Circus Man in some very precarious situations.
 But he is wonderfully skilled and manages to prevail, time and again.

 The show is at times poetic, sometimes hilariously funny, but most of all, incredibly gripping.
 You’ll have a difficult time containing your nerves when David Dimitri performs the Human Canon Ball act, catapulting himself from one end of the big top circus tent to the other, propelled by his self-made human canon.

 Then, he gets up quietly on his inclined high wire and leaves the tent, balancing on a thin cable, exiting through the roof of the big top.
 He keeps walking higher and higher into the sky….

 L’HOMME CIRQUE was created in 2007.
-It has been touring in North Carolina, Holland, Germany, Italy, Switzerland, Belgium, Slovenia and most extensively in France.
+It has been touring in North America, Holland, Germany, Italy, Switzerland, Belgium, Spain Slovenia and most extensively in France.

 The FUNAMBOLO is a sophisticated balance trainer which was developed by David Dimitri as a training device to prepare for his extreme high wire performances.

 It helps to optimize his motoric reaction time as well as the ability of quickly reaching the state of mind of perfect balance.